Resources and Documents

 Only Pokémon obtained in the Pokémon Scarlet or Pokémon Violet games— including those found in The Hidden Treasure of Area Zero DLC—or those transferred from Pokémon HOME are eligible.

-See Pokémon HOME or the in-game Poké Portal for a detailed list of eligible Pokémon.
+See Pokémon HOME or the in-game Poké Portal for detailed lists of eligible and restricted Pokémon.

 Terastallizing is permitted.